jon-jacky/Piety/doc/baremachine.md

 an operating system written in a high-level language.
-It was used to build [CogNOS](https://github.com/nopsys/CogNOS) (also [here](https://charig.github.io/assets/papers/SCDE-DLS.pdf)), a standalone SmallTalk language system that runs on a bare machine.
-Among all the [projects I surveyed](doc/precursors.md),  this one appears closest to my goals for Piety.
+It was used to build [CogNOS](https://github.com/nopsys/CogNOS) (also [here](https://charig.github.io/assets/papers/SCDE-DLS.pdf)), a standalone Smalltalk language system that runs on a bare machine.
+Among all the [projects I surveyed](precursors.md),  this one appears closest to my goals for Piety.

 NopSys is not an operating system.
 It is only  a bootloader, and some